yu-jeremy/IoT-Smart-Tarp/documentation/developer/README.md

     3. Create functions that act as callbacks for the event listeners you have added, being sure that these functions ONLY CALL FUNCTIONS ATTRIBUTED TO THE TARP OBJECT.
     4. Write additional functions in [TarpModel.js](../../ui/TarpModel.js) that take in any input from functions in [Tarp.js](../../ui/Tarp.js) and pass packaged input to Particle functions.
     5. In your main source file, [SmartTarp.ino](../../SmartTarp/src/SmartTarp.ino), define Particle functions and helper functions in that appropriately change variables in the cloud.

 3. If you were to implement functionality in the "Settings" page...

   * While the UI elements in the settings page are already set up for you, you will have to write the back-end code.
 In the main HTML file, look for a comment that says "the settings page" in order to get started on identifying elements that need to be represented in the DOM.

 4. If you were to make hardware improvements...

   * Please do so!
 This design is just a prototype so it is flawed!
+Start with figuring out how you might package this entire contraption better (as opposed to holding multiple parts in hand while testing).
+Refer to provided images to get started on this.